Docker Compose Installation

 - Wildcard domain & DNS configured

-- TLS certificate approach decided — Caddy automatic or bring your own
+- TLS certificate approach decided — Caddy automatic, BYO cert, or none

 - Identity provider app registration created